Navalny: Putin's 'evil' takes centre-stage at Munich talks

 One of the EU diplomats said: "Putin is showing us and the Russians he can do whatever he wants ahead of the Russian election".

 "Navalny was a kind of political hostage in contacts between Berlin and Moscow.
-With this, Putin's showing he doesn't care about their relations — if anything good comes out of this, let it be that Germany wakes up to who they're dealing with," the diplomat added.
+With this, Putin's showing he doesn't care about German relations — if anything good comes out of it, let it be that Germany wakes up to who they're dealing with," the diplomat added.

 Dmytro Kuleba, Ukraine's foreign minister, made similar comments.

-"Politkovskaya, Litvinenko, Magnitsky, Nemtsov, Navalny are only some of the most well-known names on the long list of critics killed by Putin," he said.
+"Politkovskaya, Litvinenko, Magnitsky, Nemtsov, Navalny are only some of the most well-known names on the long list of critics killed by Putin," Kuleba said.

 "There was outrage after each murder, but Putin eventually got away with it, and world leaders shook his hand again.
-This encouraged him to continue killing people," he added.
+This encouraged him to continue killing people," Kuleba added.

-EU diplomats are currently discussing the 13th round of Russia sanctions, which were to blacklist another 193 individuals and entities over Russia's invasion of Ukraine.
+EU diplomats are currently discussing the 13th round of Russia sanctions, which were to blacklist another 193 individuals and entities over Putin's invasion of Ukraine.

-The EU has also sanctioned a handful of Russian officials involved in Navalny's jailing and in that of Vladimir Kara-Murza, another prominent Russian dissident, who is disabled, and whom Putin has likewise sent to a remote penal colony.
+The EU has also sanctioned Russian officials involved in Navalny's jailing and in that of Vladimir Kara-Murza, another prominent Russian dissident, who is disabled, and whom Putin has likewise sent to a remote penal colony.

-But the EU has held off sanctions on Russian metals, liquid gas, and nuclear energy sector, as well as most of its richest men for now.
+But the EU has held off sanctions on Russia's metals, liquid gas, and nuclear-energy sectors, as well as many of its richest men for now.

 Many leading EU firms, including Germany's top lender Deutsche Bank, are also still doing business in Russia.